 According to Juli Mazi, taking a magnesium supplement can help with digestive conditions such as heartburn, constipation, and indigestion.
 Magnesium is a very common deficiency, especially in people prone to anxiety.

 Since anxiety is often linked to digestive upset, Magnesium can often help both.
+The best magnesium glycinate helps to achieve the supplement in your everyday diet.
 Ideal supplementation is 200 mg in the evening because magnesium has a calming effect, so it can also help promote sound sleep.